 In 1985 Canon Hazlewood requested the assistance and knowledge of Mrs. Patricia Small in carrying the School forward.
 She considered this an honour and has carried on the wishes of the Late Canon Hazlewood.

 Canon Hazlewood ‘planted’ the School but Mrs. Patricia Small has ‘nurtured’ it.
-Now twenty-nine years later…
+Now thirty-one (31) years later…

 In 1998 as a senior Manager at Barclays Bank, Mrs. Small terminated thirty-one years of service.
 For two years after she joined Canadian Bank of Commerce as a Consultant.
 In 2000 she closed her banking career and retired.
 This gave her more time to dedicate to St. Cyprian’s School.
 In 2001 she emigrated to Canada but was requested by the Board of Directors to carry on as Chairman of the School.
 She agreed and has been performing her duties from her new home in Canada since then.
 This has required her to visit the Island each term since then.